vtexdocs/help-center-content/docs/tutorials/en/how-to-use-rebates.md

 ---
-title: How to use rebates
+title: 'How to use rebates'
 id: aS9z4io3auDKisk7M0rq9
 status: PUBLISHED
 createdAt: 2020-12-01T15:45:19.840Z